Donald Trump Upholds Presidential Salary Promise, Donates $100,000 To Surgeon General’s Office

-Before President Donald Trump won the White House in 2016, he pledged as part of his campaign that should he become president that he would refuse the $400,000 presidential salary, but since U.S. law requires that he’s paid, he instead decided to donate his large paychecks to important government causes.
+Before President Donald Trump won the White House in 2016, he pledged as part of his campaign that should he become president, he would refuse the $400,000 presidential salary.
+But since U.S. law requires that he’s paid, he instead decided to donate his large paychecks to important government causes.

-So far, Trump has upheld his promise and on Friday, USA Today reported that the president donated his second-quarter salary of $100,000 to the office of the Surgeon General in an effort to fund an upcoming public health advisory.
+So far, Trump has upheld his promise, and on Friday, USA Today reported that the president donated his second-quarter salary of $100,000 to the office of the Surgeon General in an effort to fund an upcoming public health advisory.

 The generous donation marks his third to the Department of Health and Human Services.

-HHS spokeswoman Caitlin Oakley stressed that Trump has sincere interest in public health issues and praised his decision to once again donate to such causes.
+HHS spokeswoman Caitlin Oakley stressed that Trump has a sincere interest in public health issues and praised his decision to once again donate to such causes.

 “His decision to donate his salary is a tribute to his compassion, to his patriotism, and to his sense of duty to the American people,” Oakley said.